Nestor Makhno: Paris

+Failing health and death

-By this time, Makhno was succumbing to physical and mental illness.
+By the late 1920s, Makhno was succumbing to physical and mental illness.
 His relationships with fellow Ukrainian exiles deteriorated.
-His wife grew to resent him, causing the couple to separate on multiple occasions, with Halyna even unsuccessfully attempting to apply for permission to return to Soviet Ukraine.
+His wife grew to resent him, causing the couple to separate several times; Halyna unsuccessfully applied for permission to return to Soviet Ukraine.
 Over the editing of his memoirs, Makhno quarreled with Ida Mett, who quit out of frustration with Makhno's "indecipherable and meandering manuscripts".
 He also came into a serious personal and political conflict with Volin, which would last until their deaths, resulting in the later volumes of Makhno's memoirs only being published posthumously.
 As gossip spread about Makhno, he became increasingly defensive against any criticisms of himself, no matter how minor.
 In the pages of Delo Truda, he published categorical denials of anything from allegations of antisemitism to whether the Makhnovists had used a flag that carried a skull and crossbones.